-If you feed your puppy with natural healthy puppy food and follow a feeding schedule, your puppy will most likely grow up to be strong and healthy.
+Feeding a puppy with natural healthy puppy food and following a feeding schedule will give the puppy a much better chance to grow up strong and healthy.
 The type of treats that you give your puppy is also important as there are healthy treats and unhealthy treats!
 Read on and find out more about this important topic.

 Just like human babies, puppies need special food and a more regular feeding schedule.
 Also, what we feed to the puppy and how much we feed her will decide how well and healthy she is while growing up and thereafter.
 It is therefore very important for new puppy parents to learn more about things related to feeding a puppy, such as natural healthy puppy food, and puppy feeding schedule.